 - In the low back (the lumbar spine) there is another inward/concave curve (sway back) of approximately 30-50 degrees

 Thus the normal spine naturally has curves.
-However, in some individuals these curves become more or less pronounced.
-When the curve becomes abnormally convex, particularly in the thoracic spine, the patient is described as having a hyperkyphosis.
+However, in some individuals, these curves become more or less pronounced.
+When the curve becomes abnormally convex, particularly in the thoracic spine, the patient is described as having hyperkyphosis.

 Types and Symptoms of Kyphosis